ZBCMars/UEFIStudy/README.md

 Current OS development progress:
 * Interface for Shell
 * Can print single letter
+** Can print string, HEX and DEC number

 This is the source code under UEFI specification and EDK2.